 Google Chrome for iOS isn’t as full-featured as it is on non-Apple products, but you can download it and set it as your default browser: go to your Settings app, tap Chrome, choose Default Browser App, and make sure the check mark is next to Chrome, not Safari.
 Sign into the web browser with your Google account (it should prompt you to do so when you first open the app), and Chrome will carry over all of your bookmarks, passwords, browsing history, and other data from your computer.
 You can also make sure Gmail links open in Chrome: Open Gmail, tap the menu button (three lines), select Settings, hit Default apps, and check under the Browser heading to ensure the check mark is next to Chrome (tap Chrome’s icon if it’s not).

 Google offers some types of iOS apps that Microsoft doesn’t.
 For example, you can rely on Google Maps to get from A to B quickly and safely and find places of note nearby.
 If you use the app online or on an Android device, you know you’ll also get features such as live traffic updates and a list of favorite “starred” locations.
 If you need live directions, try it in full-screen turn-by-turn navigation mode.

 Music and video players

-Finally, there’s Google Play Music and Google Play Movies & TV, which can effectively replace everything that iTunes and Apple Music usually do on an iPhone.
+Finally, there’s YouTube Music and Google Play Movies & TV, which can effectively replace everything that iTunes and Apple Music usually do on an iPhone.
 They let you stream music, films, and television shows and even download content for offline access.
-What you can’t do is purchase new content right from iOS, so if you’re buying or renting something new, you need to pay up on a computer or other device before the content shows up on your iPhone.
+What you can’t do is purchase new content right from iOS, so if you’re buying or renting something new, you’ll need to pay up on a computer or other device before the content shows up on your iPhone.